evnbr/regionize/README.md

 `(elmt: HTMLElement) => Bool`

 By default, shouldTraverse returns false, so nodes are added in chunks when possible.
+Return true if to force this element to appear in beforeAdd and afterAdd.
-Return true if the content region could change size as a result of traversal.
-For example, bindery.js will true if the region contains a footnote.
+For example, bindery.js will true if the region contains a footnote, since a footnote will shrink the available content area.

 #### beforeAdd
 `(elmt: HTMLElement, next: Function) => null`

 Called before an element is added to a region.
 For example, bindery.js uses this opportunity to call next() if the element should start in a new region.
+You must return true from shouldTraverse to guarantee this is called for your element.

 #### afterAdd
 `(elmt: HTMLElement, next: Function) => null`

 Called after element is added to a region.
+You must return true from shouldTraverse to guarantee this is called for your element.

 ## Example